 The center of downtown is known as the Loop.
-That’s where you’ll find many of the Windy City’s top tourist attractions, like the Willis Tower, Millennium Park and its famous Cloud Gate sculpture (the “Bean”), and the Art Institute.
-You can find iconic Chicago food staples here, too, such as deep-dish pizza restaurants and hot dog stands.
-Getting around the Loop is easy — just hop on the “L” train line.
+That’s where you’ll find many of the Windy City’s top tourist attractions, like the Willis Tower, Millennium Park and its famous Cloud Gate sculpture (the “Bean”), and the Art Institute.Hop on the architecture boat tour, one of the coolest things to do in the whole city!

 The vibrant South Side community of Hyde Park is where President Obama lived before running for the nation’s highest office.
 It’s also the home of the Museum of Science and Industry and the DuSable Museum of African American History.

 Today, the neighborhood features excellent shopping and high-quality restaurants with sidewalk seating, as well as the nod to the past that is the Swedish American Museum.
 Andersonville boasts one of the most popular street festivals in the city in Midsommarfest, which takes over North Clark Street in June.

-As Wicker Park became too expensive and too popular for the hipsters, many moved north to Logan Square, which has now revitalized itself with attractions like the renovated Logan Theatre, which plays second-run movies at a discount; restaurants like the farm-to-table Lula Cafe and the vegan Chicago Diner; and bars like Revolution Brewing and Slippery Slope that fall somewhere between divey and trendy.
+As Wicker Park became too expensive and too popular for the hipsters, many moved north to Logan Square, which has now revitalized itself.
+Check out attractions like the renovated Logan Theatre, which plays second-run movies at a discount; restaurants like the farm-to-table Lula Cafe and the vegan Chicago Diner; and bars like Revolution Brewing and Slippery Slope that fall somewhere between divey and trendy.